dustinpfister/blog_posts/_posts/threejs-box-geometry.md

 When I first wrote this post I was using threejs r127, and many code breaking changes where made in recent revisions such as the removal of the THREE.Geometry class.
 The last time I came around to do some editing I have made new examples and have updated everything here to the [style rules that I have set for r146](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
 Still always take note of what version of threejs you are using when working with code on the open internet, it might be out of date, or the other way around if you are sticking with an older revision.

+## 1 - Some Basic examples of Box Geometry

+In this section I will then be starting out with just a few very basic examples of THREE.BoxGeometry.

-## 1 - Basic Box Geometry example using Normal Material
+### 1.1 - Basic Box Geometry example using Normal Material

 To create a basic box threejs example using the Box Geometry Constructor the First thing I am going to want to do is create a Mesh.
 This Mesh will accept a geometry as the first argument such as one that is created using the Box Geometry Constructor.
 However I am also going to want to pass a material as the second argument for the Mesh also.
 For this example I have choses to go with the Normal Material as this is a nice quick choice for skinning a Mesh because the default Basic material will just show the whole area as one solid color.